 Additionally, you will be requested to submit contact information for your coauthors including name, affiliation, and location.

 Prepare your paper in MS Word (.doc) or a compatible format such as rich text format (.rtf).

-Send your paper by email attachment to Curtis Ho <firstname.lastname@example.org> and copy to Bert Kimura <email@example.com>.
+Send your full paper by email attachment to Curtis Ho <firstname.lastname@example.org> and copy to Bert Kimura <email@example.com>.

 During the conference, paper sessions will be presented in a forum format.
-A forum is a live, 20-minute (brief) or 45-minute (full) interactive session that may be accompanied by slides, web tours, a shared whiteboard, or multimedia, including audio and video segments.
+A forum is a live, 25-minute (brief), or 45-minute (full) interactive session that may be accompanied by slides, web tours, a shared whiteboard, or multimedia, including audio and video segments.
 Generally, visual aids and multimedia components will be delivered from a server while the audio component is broadcast.